Ruth Chapter 1

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-deal kindly with you, as y’all have dealt with the dead, and with me.
+deal kindly with you, like y’all have dealt with the dead, and with me.

 1:9 YAHWEH יְהֹוָה